 So it’s advised that you change your Router/Modem and get a good quality one if your device is a few years old.
 This will allow you to enjoy a steady and robust internet connection.

 Now, if you aren’t technologically savvy, then call your service provider for help.
-Another thing that you can do before getting a new one is cleaning the old one thoroughly and then trying again.
+Another thing that you can do before getting a new one is clean the old one thoroughly and then try again.
 After all, dust build-up has been known to cause signal issues.

 Fix 3: Fix Loose or Broken Cable